2019 South Dakota Coyotes football team

 The 2019 South Dakota Coyotes football team represented the University of South Dakota in the 2019 NCAA Division I FCS football season.
 They were led by fourth-year head coach Bob Nielson and played their home games in the DakotaDome.
 They were a member of the Missouri Valley Football Conference.
 They finished the season 5–7, 4–4 in MVFC play to finish in sixth place.

-Previous season

-The Coyotes finished the 2018 season 4–7, 3–5 in MVFC play to finish in a three-way tie for sixth place.

 Preseason

 MVFC poll

 In the MVFC preseason poll released on July 29, 2019, the Coyotes were predicted to finish in sixth place.

 Preseason All–MVFC team

 The Coyotes had two players selected to the preseason all-MVFC team.